berniehans/berniehans/README.md

 ### About Me

-I'm a Computer & Systems Engineer with over 6 years of hands-on experience designing and deploying robust Robotic Process Automation (RPA) solutions for leading global companies like **Indra**, **NTT Data**, and **Konecta**.
+I'm a Computer & Systems Engineer with over 6 years of hands-on experience designing and deploying robust Robotic Process Automation (RPA) solutions for leading global companies like **Indra**, **NTT Data**, **IBM** and **Konecta**.
 My career has been driven by a passion for optimizing complex business processes and delivering measurable value through technology.

 To bridge the gap between traditional automation and true cognitive intelligence, I am currently pursuing a **Master's degree in Artificial Intelligence** at Universidad Nacional de Ingeniería (UNI).
 My goal is to leverage my deep expertise in RPA architecture with cutting-edge techniques in Machine Learning, Deep Learning, and Computer Vision to solve more complex challenges.